Open-CMSIS-Pack/SW-Pack-HandsOn/README.md

 ### Pack Creation on GitHub

-Once changes are committed the [GitHub Action](https://github.com/Open-CMSIS-Pack/SW-Pack-HandsOn/actions) creates the pack.
+Once changes are committed, [GitHub Actions](https://github.com/Open-CMSIS-Pack/SW-Pack-HandsOn/actions) create the pack and the documentation.

 ### Publish Pack